 For The Sun News

-Look For: Flounder, spotted seatrout, black drum, red drum, bluefish.
+Look For: Flounder, spotted seatrout, black drum, red drum, sheepshead, bluefish.

-Look For: Dolphin, wahoo, tuna, billfish, vermilion snapper, black sea bass, porgy, triggerfish, grunts, grouper, amberjack.
+Look For: Dolphin, blackfin tuna, wahoo, sailfish, vermilion snapper, triggerfish, white grunts, red porgy, black sea bass, grouper, amberjack.

 By Gregg Holshouser